-Eighteen-year-old Tatum Lynn, singer and song writer, has performed throughout the country singing, dancing and participating in local theater.
-Through her nonprofit Music As Therapy, Tatum’s passion and goal is to increase the awareness and benefits of music therapy.
-When Tatum was fifteen she created a non-profit 501(c)(3) company called “Music As Therapy” to help raise money to assist those non-profit organizations that use music as part of their therapy.
+Eighteen-year-old Tatum Lynn is a Pop, R&B singer and song writer that performs throughout the country.
+Tatum’s passion in being a professional singer and entertainer is only slightly greater than her desire to work her nonprofit Music As Therapy.
+Music As Therapy mission is to increase the awareness and benefits of music therapy.
+When Tatum was fifteen she created the non-profit 501(c)(3) company “Music As Therapy” to help raise money to assist other non-profit organizations that use music as part of their therapy.
 Since then, Tatum Lynn has continued to grow her nonprofit Music As Therapy to where she now support several nonprofits and schools that work with children and young adults with special needs.
-Tatum Lynn loves working with the kids and the therapist and the challenge to raise enough money to provide music therapy to several of her favorite schools and non-profit organizations that value and understand the importance and benefits of music therapy.
+Tatum Lynn loves working with the kids and the therapist and the challenge in raising enough money to provide music therapy to several of her favorite schools and non-profits that value and understand the importance and benefits of music therapy.

 From a very young age, music has had a big influence in her life.
-When she is singing and dancing she loves the way it makes her feel, especially when she sees that the audience is smiling and having a good time.
-Tatum Lynn resides in Tempe, Arizona and is a senior at Corona del Sol High School where she is involved in choir, the Aztec Strong Club and the performing arts.
+When Tatum is singing and dancing she loves the way it makes her feel, especially when she sees the audience smiling and having a good time.

 To learn more about Tatum Click Here.